 Scalping is a very rapid trading style.
-Scalpers often make trades within just a few seconds of each other, and often in opposite directions (i.e. they are long one minute, but short the next).
+Scalpers often make trades within just a few seconds of each other, and often in opposite directions.
+That means they may go long one minute but short the next.

-Being a successful scalper requires focus and concentration, so it is not a suitable trading style for people who are easily distracted or who often find themselves daydreaming (i.e. if you've been thinking about something else while reading this, then scalping is not for you).
+To succeed as a scalper requires focus and concentration.
+It is not a suitable trading style for anyone who is easily distracted or prone to daydreaming.
+So if you've been thinking about something else while reading this, then scalping might not be for you.

-Day trading as a style is more suitable for traders that prefer starting and completing a task on the same day.
-For example, if you were painting your kitchen, and you would not go to bed until the kitchen was finished, even if that meant staying up until 3:00 AM.
+Day trading suits traders who prefer to start and complete a task on the same day.
+That's you if you are the type who starts to paint your kitchen and won't go to bed until the job is finished, even if that means staying up until 3 a.m.

-Many day traders would not consider making swing or position trades because they would not be able to sleep at night knowing that they had an active trade that could be affected by price movements during the night (such as those that cause opening gaps).
+Many day traders would never make swing or position trades.
+They would not be able to sleep at night knowing they had an active trade that could be affected by price movements during the night.

-Swing trading is compatible with people that have the patience to wait for a trade, but once they have entered a trade they want it to become profitable quite quickly.
-Swing traders almost always hold their trades overnight, so it is not suitable for people that would be nervous holding a trade while they were away from their computer (i.e. overnight, in the shower, at the movies, etc.).
-Swing trading generally requires a larger stop loss than day trading, so the ability to keep calm when a trade is against you is a necessity.
+Swing trading is good for people who have the patience to wait for a trade, but want a quick profit soon after they enter it.
+Swing traders almost always hold their trades overnight.
+So if you'd be nervous holding a trade while away from a computer, this is not the style for you.
+Swing trading generally requires a larger stop-loss than day trading.
+The ability to keep calm when a trade is against you is vital.

-Position trading also requires the ability to ignore popular opinion because a single position trade will often hold through both bull and bear markets.
-For example, a long position trade may need to be held through an entire year when the general public is convinced that the economy is in a recession.
-If you are easily swayed by other people, then position trading is going to be difficult for you.
+Position traders must be able to ignore popular opinion.
+A single position trade will often hold through both bull and bear markets.
+For instance, a long position trade may need to be held through a full year when the general public is convinced that the economy is in a recession.
+If other people can easily sway you, then position trading will be a challenge for you.

 Being Faithful to Your Trading Style

-Choosing a trading style requires the flexibility to know when a trading style is not working for you, but also requires the consistency to stick with the right trading style even when it is not performing optimally.
+Choosing a trading style requires the flexibility to know when a trading style is not working for you.
+It also requires the consistency to stick with the right style, even when its performance lags.